Do you suffer from “food guilt”?

 Guilt breeds negativity.
 The minute feelings of guilt begin to take hold, a webbing is formed between our psychological associations of feeling badly, with our physical being.
 Think about the body language of a dog when he is caught with his face, eyeballs deep, in still-hot pies on the kitchen table.
 His head sinks, his tailbone tucks under, his knees buckle, and his eyes lower.
 Guilt creates a folding of ones stature; an inward shrinking of positivity.
 This affects all other functions of the body and all other areas of our lives.

 Guilt leads to self-sabotaging.
 We call it “negative self-talk”.
-You tell yourself you’re not good enough; that you should feel ashamed about the amount of food you ate today; that you are ugly, fat and giggly; that no one will ever love you.
+You tell yourself you’re not good enough; that you should feel ashamed about the amount of food you ate today; that you are ugly, fat and jiggly; that no one will ever love you.
 This way of speaking to yourself can lead to other ways of self-punishment: alcoholism, withdrawal, binge eating, drug use, and other self-destructive behaviours.

 Guilt creates stress.
 Feelings of distress or unease creates a stress response within the body, shifting our nervous system into sympathetic dominance (our fight or flight reactivity mode).
 Although the sympathetic nervous system has its uses (running from a bear, pulling a child off the highway), it is not beneficial for the body to be operating in a low-level stress response for long periods.
 In fact, it is detrimental.
 We do not function well in this mode, creating negative effects on our brain function, metabolism, sleep cycle, and emotional being.

 Guilt affects those around you.
 When we are burdened with guilt, we are often not functioning as our best selves.
-We may make outward comments about ourselves that are hurtful: “do you like my giggly belly?”, “check out my love handles”, “have you seen the size of my butt lately?”.
+We may make outward comments about ourselves that are hurtful: “do you like my jiggly belly?”, “check out my love handles”, “have you seen the size of my butt lately?”.
 These outward projections are not helpful or useful to you or those around you.
 You may indeed influence those listening to you, causing them to assess their bodies in the same manor.
 This is particularly noticeable in Mothers and their daughters.

 What if we were to transform these feelings of food guilt into motivations of self-love?
 What if every moment of guilt was spent appreciating who you are now, your body, your mind, your spirit?